 - Learn about breastfeeding, child development and safety practices that allow first-time moms to build their confidence.

 - Get referrals for childcare, healthcare, job training and other support services in our community.

 Any woman can enroll in the FREE Nurse-Family Partnership program who:

 - Will be parenting her first child

 - Meets income requirements

-What NFP Moms have said:
+What NFP moms have said:

 “My nurse helped me organize my life and thoughts.
-I appreciate her standing by me through the difficult time of transition.” –Julianna M.
+I appreciate her standing by me through the difficult time of transition.” – Julianna M.

 “I love this program.
 It made such an important, positive impact on my life.
 I will never forget my nurse or the wonderful things she did for me and my family.” – Anonymous

-“I was seventeen and pregnant with my first child.
+“I was 17 and pregnant with my first child.
 Because of their support and counseling, I sought prenatal care and learned about breastfeeding.
 I stayed in school.
 They gave me a chance to dream and taught me I didn't have to be a statistic.
 I graduated from college in the top ten of my nursing class with my BSN.” – Anonymous